-Benefits following reemployment: A reemployed retiree of any retirement plan offered by the state shall be permitted to earn vacation leave, sick leave, and longevity pay in accordance with county policies, as if he or she is a new employee with no prior service time.
-Such reemployed retiree shall also be eligible to receive select other countyprovided benefits in accordance with the terms and conditions of the policies, which control such benefits.
+Benefits following reemployment: A reemployed retiree of any retirement plan offered by the state shall be permitted to earn vacation leave, sick leave, and personal leave in accordance with county policies, as if they are a new employee with no prior service time.
+Such reemployed retiree shall also be eligible to receive select other county-provided benefits in accordance with the terms and conditions of the policies, which control such benefits.

-- 1. Vacation leave: For purposes of computing vacation leave, an employee who has retired under any Ohio retirement system, and who is reemployed by a county after July 5, 1987, shall not have his or her prior service credit with the state or any political subdivision of the state counted. - 2.
-Sick leave: If the retiree is hired by the County after May 1, 2008, he or she will not be eligible for payout of any accumulated, unused sick leave upon separation from employment unless the board adopts an alternative policy pursuant to O.R.C.
+- 1. Vacation leave: For purposes of computing vacation leave, an employee who has retired under any Ohio retirement system, and who is reemployed by a county after July 5, 1987, shall not have their prior service credit with the state or any political subdivision of the state counted. - 2.
+Sick leave: If the retiree is hired by the County after May 1, 2008, they will not be eligible for payout of any accumulated, unused sick leave upon separation from employment unless the board adopts an alternative policy pursuant to O.R.C.
 124.39(C). - 3.
-Longevity pay: Longevity pay (if applicable) for a reemployed retiree shall be calculated based upon the retiree's date of reemployment. - 4.
-Health care: If the retiree qualifies for the county's health care coverage, the county must make appropriate coverage available to the reemployed retiree and the reemployed retiree cannot waive such health care coverage.
+Health care: If the retiree qualifies for the county's health care coverage, the county must make appropriate coverage available to the reemployed retiree.
+If the retiree is participating in the OPERS health care program, the reemployed retiree cannot waive such health care coverage.
 During the period of reemployment, the county's health care coverage is primary and OPERS coverage is secondary, if the retiree is participating in the OPERS health care program.

 4.16 WHISTLEBLOWER POLICY